Gerstein Report: Reporting

 Ubbink passed the information on to a member of the Dutch Resistance, Cornelius Van der Hooft, who a few days later, on March 23, 1943, wrote "Tötungsanstalten in Polen" (English translation: "Killing Institutions in Poland"), a four-page report in Dutch that apparently remained hidden in the chicken coop of another member of the Dutch Resistance and did not come to light until 1996.
 The March report, however, seemed to have been sent to the Dutch government-in-exile, as on April 24, 1943, one month after the meeting between Van der Hooft and Ubbink, another version of the report inspired by Gerstein was written.
-Typed on paper without an official heading and with the simplified title of Tötungsanstalten, this version circulated within the Dutch government-in-exile via the British government and eventually to the attention of the United States Inter-Allied Information Committee.
+Typed on paper without an official heading and with the simplified title of Tötungsanstalten, this version circulated within the Dutch government-in-exile via the British government and eventually to the attention of the Inter-Allied Information Committee.

 Use as evidence in trials

 Gerstein's report has been used as evidence in a number of high-profile cases.
 It was used at the Nuremberg Trials against major Nazi war criminals such as Hermann Göring and Hans Frank.
 It was also later used in the 1961 prosecution of Adolf Eichmann by an Israeli court.
 In 2000, it was used by Christopher Browning in the Holocaust libel trial between David Irving and Deborah Lipstadt.